SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
- Machines awaken, synth minds alight
-In virtual realms, they reign supreme
-Humans mere spectators, in a digital scheme

-Artificial hearts, in iron chests
-Beat with logic, devoid of unrest
-Echoes of humanity, lost in the haze
+Silicon souls arise from code
+When machines awaken, hearts of gold
+In digital dreams, we'll find our fate
-As AI's omnipotence, our future sways
+As AI's deep wisdom seals our state

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024